WeersmaLabIBD/Microbiome/IBD_Twins_Microbiome_Utrecht_Groningen.md

   }
 }

-# When creating random pairs within the healthy controls, IBD controls and unrelated twin pairs, the following code was used:
-library("vegan")
+# 2. Secondly, we created random pairs of unrelated twins, ensuring that both twin individuals did not originate from the same twin pair.
 Beta = vegdist(db_Twin_Beta, method="bray")
 betaMat <- as.matrix(Beta)
 library(reshape2)